aimms/user-guide/aimms-ide/MINOS/MINOS.rst

 The relationship between the model formulation above and the AIMMS model is simple, the inequalities defined in AIMMS with <= or >= are converted into equalities by the addition of properly bounded slacks.
-Slacks with lower and upper bounds of zero are added to all AIMMS equalities to ensure that the Jacobian matrix - the matrix of derivatives of the functions in g with respect to x - has full row rank.
-All these slacks are, together with the normal AIMMS variables, included in x.
-The vector l represents the lower bounds as defined in AIMMS, either with the range specified at declaration, or explicitly with the '.lower' qualifier, and any bounds on the slacks.
-Similarly, u represents upper bounds as defined in AIMMS and any bounds on the slacks.
-The function g represents the non-constant terms of the AIMMS equations themselves; non-constant terms appearing on the right-hand side are moved to the left-hand side.
+Slacks with lower and upper bounds of zero are added to all AIMMS equalities to ensure that the Jacobian matrix - the matrix of derivatives of the functions in :math:`g` with respect to :math:`x` - has full row rank.
+All these slacks are, together with the normal
+AIMMS variables, included in :math:`x`.
+The vector :math:`l` represents the lower bounds as defined in AIMMS, either with the range specified at declaration, or explicitly with the '.lower' qualifier, and any bounds on the slacks.
+Similarly, :math:`u` represents upper bounds as defined in AIMMS and any bounds on the slacks.
+The function :math:`g` represents the non-constant terms of the AIMMS equations themselves; non-constant terms appearing on the right-hand side are moved to the left-hand side.